 Until recently, doctors believed that rosacea and rhinophyma could be caused by alcoholism.

-Alcohol addiction and alcohol abuse do not directly cause rhinophyma.
-Yet chronic alcohol abuse can worsen the condition (rosacea), which leads to drinker’s nose when left untreated.
+Alcohol addiction and alcohol use disorder do not directly cause rhinophyma.
+Yet chronic alcohol misuse can worsen the condition (rosacea), which leads to drinker’s nose when left untreated.

-Side Effects Of Alcohol Abuse In People With Rhinophyma
+Side Effects Of Alcohol Use Disorder In People With Rhinophyma

 The most common side effect of rosacea in people who drink is flushed skin.
 With time, rosacea can worsen, and for people who drink alcohol heavily, this can mean developing rhinophyma.